in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 ###Methods###
 ####isReady()####
-Returns true if a video advertisement is ready to be played, or false otherwise.
+Returns true if the ad you've created is prepared for playback and metadata queries.
+If false, you should call [destroy()](API-Details#wiki-destroy) and abort the construction of your ad unit.
 ```java
 public boolean isReady()
 ```